normal-account/sched-wakeup-locality-test/README.md

 ```

-3. Run the following script, which starts 4 unopposed "intermittent" processes and assign them to the "hw" cgroup (assuming $CLIENTS=4):
+3. Run the following script, which starts 4 unopposed "intermittent" processes and assigns them to the "hw" cgroup (assuming $CLIENTS=4):

 ```
 ./run_intermittent_standalone_bench.sh